An Aldaria Journal

 “Ayana, Sura” He yelled.

-It was fitting this place looked like a place for mad men and he felt like a mad man calling for her.
+It was fitting this place looked like a place for mad men and Koraki felt like a mad man calling for her.
 As he searched, a young girl approached him.
-She looked about the age of 5-9 he wasn’t sure.
+She looked between the ages of 5 to 9.
+He wasn’t sure.
 She grabbed his hand her large amber eyes pleaded with him.

 “Mister, save my daddy something is wrong with him.”